ashfinal/awesome-hammerspoon/README.md

 - [ ] Safari tabs/history search

-- [ ] Make opening URL works for ordinary string in `clipboard` mode
+- [X] Make opening URL works for ordinary string in `clipboard` mode

+    Should work now.

 ## Thanks to